FR. GREG BOYLE, S.J. | April 14, 2017

 Following Jesus is not some grim duty.
 Can we just love being loving? #RiseUpLent @FrGregBoyleClick to tweet

 Fr.
-Greg Boyle, S.J. is the founder and Executive Director of Homeboy Industries, the largest gang intervention, rehabilitation and re-entry program in the United States.
+Greg Boyle, S.J. is the founder and of Homeboy Industries, the largest gang intervention, rehabilitation and re-entry program in the United States.
+Father Boyle is the author of the New York Times-bestseller Tattoos on the Heart: The Power of Boundless Compassion and of Barking to the Choir: The Power of Radical Kinship.